Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 For a start, they are not even classified under the same segment, with the Mini being a micro car and the Citroen representing city car vehicle class.

 SafetyThe first thing to look into here would be the results from European New Car Assessment Programme (Euro NCAP) tests performed on the two cars.
 Good thing is that both vehicles got tested, with the same number of safety stars gained in the process.
 Moving further on, let's take a closer look at some additional safety-related facts.
 The second vehicle is a city car and that gives it a marginal advantage over the micro car competitor, at least that's what statistics show.
-On the other hand, taking kerb weight as an important factor into account, the French car offers a marginal difference of 1% more metal.
+On the other hand, if we'd like to consider vehicle mass in this context too, which we definitely should, the French car offers a marginal difference of 1% more metal.

-ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that both brands display similar results in faults and breakdowns, when all the models are taken into account.
-That's the official data, while our visitors describe reliability of Mini, as well as Citroen, with the same average rating of 4.1 out of 5.
-Some independent research have also placed Mini as average reliability-wise, and DS3 is more or less at the same level.Above it all, drivers of cars with the same engine as these two vehicles rank it on average as 4.1 out of 5.
+ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that both brands display similar results in faults and breakdowns, all the models observed together.
+These are the results of an independent reasearch, while our visitors describe reliability of Mini with an average rating of 4.1, and models under the Citroen badge with 4.0 out of 5.
+Some independent research have also placed Mini as average reliability-wise, and DS3 is more or less at the same level.That apart, owners of different cars powered by the same engine as these two vehicles rank it on average as 4.2 out of 5.

 Performance & Fuel economyCitroen is a bit more agile, reaching 100km/h in 0.2 seconds less than its competitor.
 Still, it lacks the power to win the top speed competition, topping at 190 kilometers per hour, 13km/h less than the other car.
 When it comes to fuel economy things look pretty much the same for both cars, averaging around 5.7 liters of fuel per 100 kilometers (50 mpg), in combined cycle.